What is Going on With Coursicle?

 “I got one like two days ago and it said, like ‘I want to see Zendaya nude’ or like ‘don’t be a coward, it’s time for Zendaya nudes,’” SMU junior Josh Hascall said.
 “I thought I had gotten hacked, or the guy had got hacked, is what happened.
 And then I saw an article that said the founder was just blasting stuff out on the app…I got a couple more notifications, but then they stopped.”

-As odd as the messages were, they were but brief previews into a much deeper and very public saga that involve a breakup, a startup, and what some are speculating to be a manic episode on the part of Coursicle’s co-founder Joe Puccio.
+As odd as the messages were, they were but brief previews into a much deeper, more public saga that involve a breakup, a startup, and what some are speculating to be a manic episode on the part of Coursicle’s co-founder Joe Puccio.

 Coursicle promises easier class registration and schedule-building for students at over 900 colleges, including SMU. “[A]bout 1 million people come to Coursicle every month” according to a tweet on Coursicle’s Twitter.
 Puccio co-founded the site in 2016 alongside his then-girlfriend Tara Aida after graduating from UNC Chapel Hill with degrees in math and computer science.